The Bankrate promise

 There’s no way to directly transfer IRA funds to a 529 plan, but you can use the money for education expenses in some cases.
 Your options depend on the type of IRA you have.

 If you cash out a traditional IRA and move the funds to a 529, you’ll pay a 10 percent penalty and income taxes on the distribution.
 Rather than open a 529, it might be best to take money from the IRA and use it to pay for qualified higher education expenses.
 This move won’t trigger a penalty, though you’ll have to pay income tax on the withdrawal — and it may affect your child’s eligibility for need-based financial aid.

 Because you’ve already paid taxes on what you put in a Roth IRA, you can withdraw contributions anytime and for any reason.
 Then you can use the funds to open a 529 account, tax-free and penalty-free.

 But you may have to pay taxes and penalties on earnings in your Roth IRA if you’re younger than 59 ½ and your Roth IRA hasn’t been open at least five years.
-Like the traditional IRA, you might avoid the penalty if you use the funds on qualified education expenses (and not the 529).
+As with traditional IRA, you might avoid the penalty if you use the funds on qualified education expenses (and not on the 529).

 Pros of converting an IRA to a 529 plan

 If you plan to move money from your IRA to a 529 account, you might enjoy a few perks:

 - Higher contribution limits.
-You can contribute up to $6,000 across all of your IRAs in 2021 (or $7,000 if you’re at least 50 years old).
-The IRS doesn’t specify contribution limits for 529 plans, but they’re considered gifts for tax purposes.
-This means that you and a spouse can each contribute up to the annual gift limit to a 529 without being taxed.
-In 2021, the gift limit is $15,000 per person.
+You can contribute only up to $6,000 across all of your IRAs in 2022 (or $7,000 if you’re at least 50 years old).
+The IRS doesn’t specify contribution limits for 529 plans.
+While 529 plans set their own contribution limits, limits are often designed to cover several years of full-price tuition.